 The Leadership KPI increases a leader's awareness of their preferred mindsets, supports them in being honest about their relationship to these six interdependent pairs, and challenges them to take action to better navigate these paradoxical tensions.
 When used in conjunction with leadership coaching, this powerful tool helps leaders see, explore, and unlock the polarities that will allow them to use their authentic gifts for the good of their teams, their organizations, and ultimately, themselves.

 ATTACHMENT B Polarities of the Human and Organizational KPIs

+HUMAN KPI

+Polarity

+IndicatorTM
-SIX KEY POLARITIES OF HUMANITY

-ASSUREDNESS :: OPENNESS

-trusting that I am whole and good enough

-FOCUS ON SELF : FOCUS ON OTHERS taking care of oneself caring about others
+SIX KEY POLARITIES OF HUMANITY ASSUREDNESS :: OPENNESS trusting that I am whole and good enough accepting and sharing my imperfection and humanity FOCUS ON SELF :: FOCUS ON OTHERS taking care of oneself caring about others taking care of oneself - - caring about others having confidence in the positivity of what will come being in touch with things as they actually are HOPE ::

-HOPE :: REALITY

-having confidence in the positivity of what will come

-TAKE SERIOUSLY

-operating with sincere and earnest conviction

-DESIRE MORE ::